Have you ever wondered what happens to your Toyota after you hit a deer and the insurance claims it's totaled?

 Metals Worth Scrapping in a Catalytic Converter

 Platinum is one of the more common metals put into a catalytic converter.
-It is worth over a thousand dollars per ounce and can be used in many other commodities such as electronics or jewelry.
+It is worth over a thousand dollars per ounce and can be used in other commodities such as electronics or jewelry.

 Rhodium is another metal used in cats and is the most valuable by a long shot.
 Rhodium is used because it takes less metal to do a much better job of creating the chemical reactions needed to reduce emissions.
-A quick search of the rhodium market shows that it is currently worth over $20,000 for an ounce of this rare metal.
+A quick search of the rhodium market shows it is worth over $20,000 for an ounce of this rare metal.